Early Retirement: A Loss to Football

 Diesler started his career with Borussia Mönchengladbach, before moving in 1999 to Hertha Berlin after a season.
 He played there for three seasons, before joining Bayern Munich in 2002, having signed a pre-contract the previous year.
-Injuries caused prolonged periods when he was unable to play causing him to suffer depression.
+Injuries however led to prolonged periods when he was unable to play causing him to suffer depression.
 Repeated injuries forced a retirement in January 2007 at the age of 27.

 Fabrice Muamba started his career with Arsenal, though did not play any professional games for the club.
 A year was also spent on loan at Birmingham City, before joining them permanently for one season in 2007.
 A move to Bolton Wanderers came in 2008 and Premier League football.
 However in March 2012, Muamba collapsed on the pitch at White Hart Lane after suffering a cardiac arrest.
 He officially retired in August of the same year following medical advice.